PragnyaPataskar/Pragnya-s-Portfolio/README.md

 This project gives you insights into how Netflix, Instagram, and other social media use their recommendation system.

 * The data was used from the [Kaggle site](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata)
-* Here, all the basic steps are performed
-* The concept used was the content-based approach
+* The concept used was the content-based approach using the KNN model
 * The results show the top 5 matching movies according to the user request